scepter914/autoware-architecture-proposal/sensing/radar_driver_design.md

 - Tracked objects
 - Diagnostics results

-ROS driver send the data to need for radar devices.
+The ROS drivers receives the following data from the radar device:

 - Time synchronization
 - Ego vehicle status, which often need for tracked objects calculation